FSHR N680S — The Receptor Sensitivity Variant That Shapes Your Response to Fertility Treatment

 The clinical consequence of this receptor kinetic difference is striking.
 A 2019 study of 586 women undergoing controlled ovarian stimulation44 A 2019 study of 586 women undergoing controlled ovarian stimulation

 Alviggi et al. Pharmacogenetics and Genomics found that NN carriers (Asn/Asn) produced significantly more oocytes (16±8) compared to carriers of at least one S allele (11±6) despite receiving 20% lower FSH doses.
-Critically, none of the women who developed ovarian hyperstimulation syndrome (OHSS) — a potentially dangerous overresponse to FSH — had the GG genotype, while the odds ratio for OHSS in NN carriers was 1.7 (P=0.04).
+Critically, none of the women who developed ovarian hyperstimulation syndrome (OHSS) — a potentially dangerous overresponse to FSH — had the CC genotype, while the odds ratio for OHSS in NN carriers was 1.7 (P=0.04).
 This makes biological sense: the faster, stronger receptor response in NN carriers means the same FSH dose produces a larger follicular cohort response.

 A 2014 meta-analysis of 13 studies involving 4,020 women55 A 2014 meta-analysis of 13 studies involving 4,020 women